 More and more videos contain interactive elements.
 Think of clickable titles, call to actions and feedback forms.
 This interactivity increases the level of engagement.
 Yet, these videos do not yet seem optimized for mobile.
 Some interactive videos are relatively ‘heavy’, causing longer loading times.
 Or the buttons are unreadable on small screens.

-You should also make sure you have the best support for your video.
+Believe it or not, but there are still some interactive videos that run on flash.
 All web browsers have given up on Adobe Flash Player, as it gave glitches in video content.
 This also has consequences for browsers and content that run on mobile devices.

 Android and iOS do not support Flash.
 Flash Player is not suitable for touchscreens, as it was created for mouse clicks.
 Also, Flash shortens the durability of your battery and causes glitches in video.